Flooding: Everything You Need to Know

 Why are Floods Dangerous

 Did you know that only six inches of moving water can knock you off your feet?
-The issue with flooding is not only that there is water standing in an ear, but the bigger problem is that it moves, taking people, animals, and property along the way.
+The issue with flooding is not only that there is water standing in low-lying areas, but the bigger problem is that it moves, taking people, animals, and property along the way.
 Here are some things you need to know:

-- Floodwaters move at fast speeds that can roll boulders, tear out trees, destroy buildings, and obliterate bridges.
+• Floodwaters move at fast speeds that can roll boulders and cars, tear out trees, destroy buildings, and obliterate bridges.

-- Walls of water can reach heights of 10 to 20 feet, which means you need a boa to move from one place to another, including when you need to evacuate.
+• Walls of water can reach heights of 10 to 20 feet, which means you need a boat to move from one place to another in areas where it has settled, including when you need to evacuate to higher ground.

 How to Prepare for Flooding